Stay tuned for news on our new sloth tour!

 The Abilene Zoo is a place of learning and adventure, where families make memories, share the joy of discovery and become inspired to preserve wildlife.

-Abilene Zoological Society (AZS), a 501(c)3, forms to support and raise funds for the city zoo.
+Abilene Zoological Society (AZS), a 501(c)3, forms to support and raise funds for the zoo.
 A 60-member board of directors was named for the society, with attorney David Hooper serving as its first president.

 In February 1964, citizens approved by a more than 2-1 vote a $250,000 bond issue to finance a new zoo in Grover Nelson Park.